elmehdi-kenane/pongiverse/tofix.md

-BLOCK a friends (profile and chat) -- [DONE] invite a member to a channel, it should not be blocked [DONE] search for a room and join
+BLOCK a friends (profile and chat) -- [DONE] invite a member to a channel, it should not be blocked [DONE] search for a room and join [DONE] duplicate friedn in hcat when comming from profile (imad and abdellah) [DONE]

-username warning in signupways second step
+username warning in signupways second step [DONE]

 rooms duplication [DONE]
-can't send message when select a chat room from search
+fix json in local tournament [DONE]